Information in the stop list

 Elements that are only displayed in dynamic calculation mode:

-In dynamic calculation mode, the corresponding symbols under the address of the stop show whether for the respective option settings were made (black) or not (gray)
+In dynamic calculation mode, the corresponding symbols under the address of the stop indicate whether settings have been made (black) or not (gray) for the respective option

 • Service time